ddev/ddev-contrib/recipes/drupal8-multisite/README.md

 ## Add more sites

-Now that we have a basic setup in place, new site requires:
+Now that we have a basic setup in place, new site requires us to:

-1. Updating ddev's [config.multisite.yaml](dot.ddev/config.multisite.yaml) to add the database and set the website address (remember to run *ddev restart* to pick up the changes).
+1. Update ddev's [config.multisite.yaml](dot.ddev/config.multisite.yaml) to add the database and set the additional_hostnames (remember to run `ddev restart` to pick up the changes).
 This can also be done directly in the .ddev/config.yaml.
-2. Creating a directory for the new site in `web/sites/<newsitename>`.
+2. Create a directory for the new site in `web/sites/<newsitename>`.
-3. Copying `settings.php` to the new directory and updating the database name.
+3. Copy `settings.php` to the new directory and updating the database name.
-4. Adding new alias to the `sites.php`.
+4. Add new alias to the `sites.php`.
-5. Copying a drush alias and updating the `uri` option.
+5. Copy a drush alias and updating the `uri` option.
-6. Visiting the new site to install Drupal.
+6. Visit each new site to install Drupal.

 ## Conclusion